codemod-com/docs/docs/vs-code-extension/quickstart.md

   <meta name='twitter:image' content='https://raw.githubusercontent.com/codemod-com/docs/main/static/img/docs/vs-code-extension/getting-started-vs-code-extension-og.png'/>
 </head>

-Install [Codemod.com's VS Code extension](https://marketplace.visualstudio.com/items?itemName=Intuita.intuita-vscode-extension) & upgrade your projects with the help of codemods created by experts in the community, one framework at a time.
+Install the [Codemod VS Code extension](https://marketplace.visualstudio.com/items?itemName=Intuita.intuita-vscode-extension) & upgrade your projects with the help of codemods created by experts in the community, one framework at a time.

 > 🎁 What frameworks should we support next?
 [Let us know →](https://feedback.codemod.com/codemod-requests)

 ## 1. Discover

-- Codemod.com is **a one-stop shop for discovering & sharing quality-governed codemods.** You don't need to install and run many codemod engines for each dependency.
+- The Codemod platform is **a one-stop shop for discovering & sharing quality-governed codemods.** You don't need to install and run many codemod engines for each dependency.
 Simply search for your framework codemods and click run.
 With codemod deep links, you can reach & run your target codemod with just one click.

 <VideoSwitcher
 lightImageSrc="/img/vsce/vsce-discover.mp4"